 The Layover Audit Standard

-Every Layover credential is built from verified titles, employment dates, and performance — sealed at mint, tamper-resistant after.
+Every Layover credential is built from document-verified employment and manager-attested milestones — sealed at mint, tamper-evident after.

 01

-Layover mints two credential tiers.
+Layover mints two credential classes.
 Both require a verified HR Confirmation as the mandatory floor.
-The tier reflects the breadth of triangulating evidence on top of that floor — not the candidate’s underlying score.
+The class reflects one fact — whether an identity-verified former manager has gone on record — not a quality grade.

 The Floor — HR Confirmation